 ADRIAN MAINELLA: I’d like to understand more about your method.
 What’s your relationship with trial and error when you’re painting?

 "There's a sense that time becomes irrelevant and that you are experiencing life in a new way, in a way that is exceptional."

-AM: Tell us a little bit about your most recent subjects.
+AM: Tell us a little bit about your three subjects.
 What about them inspired you?

 RP: At no point in time did I sit down and say OK, the three people that I really want to work with are Lindsay Lohan, Sasha Grey and Adriana Lima; it’s simply that that never was the case.
 It only happened by one thing, which was basically the word yes.
 Saying yes to possibility.